 Greek bios βίος ‘(course of) human life.’

-I hold a Ph.D. in History of Science from Harvard University (2017), an M.D. from the American University of Beirut (2006), and an M.Sc. in Philosophy and Public Policy from the London School of Economics (2007).
+I hold an M.D. from the American University of Beirut (2006), an M.Sc. in Philosophy and Public Policy from the London School of Economics (2007), and a Ph.D. in History of Science from Harvard University (2017).

-My current (second) book project, which draws on my doctoral dissertation, examines the history of modern psychiatric thinking and practice in the Middle East and uses shifting ideas about normality and pathology and ways to manage precarious lives as a lens into broader social, political, and ethical mutations in the region.
-The book is tentatively titled: ‘Asfuriyyeh: A History of Madness, Modernity, and War in the Middle East (under contract with MIT Press).
+My second book project, which is currently underway, draws on my doctoral dissertation.
+It examines the history of modern psychiatric thinking and practice in the Middle East and uses shifting ideas about normality and pathology and ways to manage precarious lives as a lens into broader social, political, and ethical mutations in the region.
+The book is tentatively titled: ‘Asfuriyyeh: A History of Madness, Modernity, and War in the Middle East and is under contract with MIT Press.

 Over the years my work has been generously supported by the LSE’s PJD Wiles Scholarship, the UK’s ESRC, the French government’s Chateaubriand Fellowship in the Humanities & Social Sciences, Harvard’s Graduate School of Arts and Sciences Fellowships, Harvard’s Weatherhead’s Center for International Affairs, Harvard’s Edmond J. Safra Center for Ethics, Harvard’s Hiebert Graduate Research Travel Award, Sciences Po and Harvard’s exchange fellowship and Columbia University’s Society of Fellows.